‘Amazing!’ I said, trying my hardest to muster up enthusiasm in my voice.

 ‘Me neither!’
 We both laugh, me a little too hard.

 ‘Fantastic, we’re great thank you!’
 Complete lies.
 He hadn’t spoken to me for 11 days.

 ‘It’s so great that’s it’s working out for both of us isn’t it!’
 I heard Candice shuffling some papers.’
 Oh, sorry Hannah I’m going to have to go, the boss has just come in and she wants to drag me into this really important meeting.
 Can I call you next week some time?’

 My heart squeezed uncomfortably.
 I hadn’t been in an important meeting in my entire working career.
 ‘Sure thing, I’ve actually got to rush off anyway, got a few vital deadlines coming up!’

 ‘Fab, I’ll call you next week.’
 She hung up.
 I put down the phone and viciously bit into my burger.

 Over on the other side of London, Candice looked miserably at her soup, before glancing around the empty office.
-It was nice to finally have a chance of competing with Hannah’s amazing life.
-It was a shame that it was almost all lies.
+It was nice to finally have a chance of competing with Hannah’s life.
+It was a shame that it was all lies.